TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 Logging messages are encoded as instances of the :class:`~logging.LogRecord` class.
-When a logger decides to actually log an event, a :class:`~logging.LogRecord` instance is created from the logging message.
+When a logger decides to actually log an event, a :class:`~logging.LogRecord` instance is created kutoka the logging message.

 Logging messages are subjected to a dispatch mechanism through the use of :dfn:`handlers`, which are instances of subclasses of the :class:`Handler`